what-in-the-nim/what-in-the-nim/README.md

 ## 🚀 About Me

 👨🏻‍💻 My name is Chatcharin Sangbutsarakum.
 My nick name is Win 🥇.
 I graduated from Biomedical Engineering 🩻 at Mahidol University.
+My field of study is 🧠 Brain-Computer Interface about motor imagery 🚶🏻‍♂️.

 I am currently a Python Developer 🐍 working on various machine learning 🤖 frameworks such as TensorFlow, PyTorch, and Sklearn.

+Fun fact: Also a coffee enthusiast ☕️ and a custom mechanical keyboard enthusiast ⌨️

 <!--